house-of-giants/sheryl-glubok/src/films/lily-n-rose.md

 ![](/images/lily-n-rose-2.jpg)

 So was writing the 80s throwback *Steel Heart* with Neil Lyons, Reed Fox, and Megan Crooks of Denver’s own music collective [Moon Magnet](https://www.moonmagnetmusic.com/).
 There’s such amazing talent here in Denver, I love connecting with our creative community.
+Check out the [Soundtrack](https://open.spotify.com/album/0T3vV2zSGCzgkW8AQjkElD) on Spotify!

-Speaking of community, Paonia, Colorado rocked.
-They were the consummate hosts as our film crew who came from all over the state as well as LA and Boston.
+Speaking of community, Paonia, Colorado were the consummate hosts as our film crew who came from all over the country.
 We planted ourselves there for a week and enjoyed every minute.
 Did you know we make wine in Colorado?
-They do in Paonia!
+They do in Paonia.

 Visit [www.lilynrosefilm.com](https://www.lilynrosefilm.com/) for more info on cast, crew, and BTS.